 He will then try to wait you out if you don’t hit the button again to close the gates.
 If you run out of turns before winning the level you will be defeated and sent packing back to your last castle.

-the ravine as quickly as possible.
+When the ditch is dry try to get your Pokémon across the ravine as quickly as possible.
 Lollygaggers caught in the ditch will be damaged by a wall of water and knocked off into a random direction if the floodgates open again.
 Other than that this fight isn’t too complicated.

 And now you are ready to take on a few more castles in the next section of Pokémon Conquest.
 But unfortunately we are unable to guide you any further.
 Fight bravely and take care of your Pokémon!